Graph Neural Networks for Wireless Networks: Graph Representation, Architecture and Evaluation: Conclusion and Future Directions

-\textbf{Engineering-awareness dataset and evaluation metrics:} Different from the CVX-based methods which aims for theoretical results, the DL-based methods are responsible to meet the practical implementation requirement.
-Training DL models often requires big amounts of data with enough diversity to abstract deep insights, which makes the engineering-awareness dataset necessary.
+\textbf{Engineering-awareness dataset and evaluation metrics:} Different from the CVX-based methods which aims for theoretical results, the DL-based methods are responsible to meet the practical implementation requirements.
+Training DL models often requires huge amounts of samples with enough diversity to abstract deep insights, which makes the engineering-awareness dataset necessary.
 Besides, the evaluation metrics in terms of practical implementation play the key role to connect the theoretical research and the practical demands.
+The standard datasets and evaluation metrics are also helpful to build up the open source DL libraries and platforms for wireless networks.

-\textbf{GNN-enabled Deep reinforcement learning:} Deep reinforcement learning (DRL) is an important branch of DL, which has been widely adopted to solve the resource allocation problems in RIS- and UAV-assisted networks.
+\textbf{GNN-enabled deep reinforcement learning:} Deep reinforcement learning (DRL) is an important branch of DL, which has been widely adopted to solve the complicated resource allocation problems in RIS- and UAV-assisted networks.
 Different from unsupervised learning, the DRL enables the online training of the model.
 Most existing DRL methods train MLPs to generate state value or action.
 As the GNN-based models have been proved to be with more powerful expressive capability, training GNN via DRL shall be a hot research spot.
 Note that the inputs, i.e., graph representations, of GNN-based modes trained by the unsupervised learning and the DRL may be different even for the same problem.
 Besides, the comparison between DRL-based GNN and unsupervised learning based GNN remains an open issue.